Quansight-Labs/free-threaded-compatibility/docs/ci.md

 # Setting up CI

-While you may extend the following instruction to also setup CI on 3.13t, we recommend focusing on 3.14+.
+While you may extend the following instructions to also set up CI on 3.13t, we recommend focusing on 3.14+.

 ## CI setup via `setup-python`